Shelton TEACHER Training

 The fact is, Shelton has been sharing information and expertise with individuals, professionals and schools since its inception.
 It's part of Shelton's mission.

 Early on, Shelton staff realized that they could not possibly respond individually to all those seeking help for learning differences.
 The need is simply too great, with one out of seven Americans having some type of learning disability.
-Yet the school's keen desire (and challenge) has been to help more than its own student body and thus our Training Center (formerly called the Outreach Center) was born in 1991.
+Yet the school's keen desire (and challenge) has been to help more than its own student body and thus the Shelton Teacher Training department was born in 1991.